amaduck/wordleSolver/README.md

 6) Results section

 Each letter has an associated array of potential letters.
 Code works by checking all potential combinations, first again the array of necessary letters, then against the dictionary

+Issues:
+Removing a letter from the individual array, then making a change at the generally unavailable array loses the change to individual